yul154/Computer-Science-Learning/Java tutorials points/Collections Framework.md

 @FunctionalInterface
 public interface Comparator<T>{
     int compare(Object obj1, Object obj2)// It returns a positive value if obj1 is greater than obj2.
-    Comparator comparinf(fuction keyExtractor, comparator keycomparator)//accepts a sort key Function and returns a Comparator boolean equals(Object obj)
+    Comparator comparing(fuction keyExtractor, comparator keycomparator)//accepts a sort key Function and returns a Comparator boolean equals(Object obj)
 }
 ```
 ## Comparable

 * Comparable is an interface which defines a way to compare an object with other objects of the same type.This is called the class's “natural ordering”.
-* the class's compareTo method is referred to as its natural comparison method.
+* the class's `compareTo` method is referred to as its natural comparison method.

 ```
 public interface Comparable<T>{